StabilityNexus/Bene-FundRaising-EVM-Contracts/README.md

 <!-- Project core values and objective -->
 <p align="center">
   <strong>
- Bene: Fundraising Platform is a decentralized application (DApp) that enables projects to receive funding and offer Proof-of-Funding tokens to people who provided funding.
+Bene allows project owners to raise funds for their projects and to reward funders with Proof-of-Funding tokens.
   </strong>
 </p>